Scaling Data-Constrained Language Models: Evaluation Details

 \section{Evaluation Details}

 \paragraph{Loss evaluation} For all models trained on C4, the final test loss is computed on the same 210 million tokens from the C4 validation set after training.
-For held-out evaluation during training, such as in~\autoref{fig:validation}, the configurations are displayed in~\autoref{tab:setupval}.
-The small number of evaluation tokens for the 8.7 billion parameter models likely contributes to the loss spikes for 8.7 billion parameter models seen in~\autoref{fig:validation}.
-For training OSCAR, configurations are the same, however, the validation split used is a held-out part from the OSCAR training split, as there is no official validation split for OSCAR.
+For held-out evaluation during training, such as in \autoref{fig:validation}, the configurations are displayed in \autoref{tab:setupval}.
+The small number of evaluation tokens for the 8.7 billion parameter models likely contributes to the loss spikes for 8.7 billion parameter models seen in \autoref{fig:validation}.
+Thus, we smooth the validation loss curves of 8.7 billion parameter models with exponential moving average smoothing and a weight of 0.85.
+For training on OSCAR, configurations are the same, however, the validation split used is a held-out part from the OSCAR training split, as there is no official validation split for OSCAR.
+All training loss curves for C4 and OSCAR models are smoothed with exponential moving average smoothing and a weight of 0.999.

 \paragraph{Downstream evaluation} We provide statistics of all downstream evaluation datasets in \autoref{tab:eval}.
 We use the evaluation-harness frameworks from BigScience and EleutherAI~\cite{eval-harness} to evaluate models on 19 evaluation datasets.
 For each dataset, a maximum of 3000 samples are evaluated with 0,1,2,3,4 and 5 few-shots~\cite{brown2020language} to produce six scores which are then averaged.
 We normalize scores to range from the random baseline of each task to 1 and report them as percentages.
 For example, if random guessing produces 50\% accuracy and the maximum accuracy possible is 100\%, then a raw accuracy of 55\% would be normalized to 10\%, and a raw accuracy of 45\% would be normalized to -10\% since it is worse than random.
 This is done to give all tasks the same weight.
 Otherwise average performance would heavily depend on generative tasks, where the random baselines are 0.
 Prompts are sourced from GPT-3~\cite{brown2020language} and PromptSource~\cite{promptsource} and detailed in \autoref{sec:samples}.
 We note that our evaluation is in no means comprehensive and a larger benchmarking would be helpful~\cite{srivastava2022beyond,muennighoff2022mteb}.
 However, by training five seeds for most models benchmarked, always averaging 0-5 fewshots, and ensuring maximum data overlap for repeated data (\autoref{sec:exp}) we significantly reduce uncertainty.